Mikelaifu/CoverLetterCreator/README.md

 ![alt text](Example.png)

-## See "AutomationCoverLetterOperationExamples.ipynb" as an example to run code
+## See "AutomationCoverLetterOperationExamples.ipynb" as an example to run code and Pre-install: pip install python-docx

 Process: